Back Arrow Back to Articles

 What is the Best Type of Property for Buy-to-Let Investments?

-Whether you’re a seasoned investor or a property enthusiast, you will know how important property types are to a portfolio.
-Different property types attract different demographics and are crucial for building a diverse portfolio, but what is the best type of property for buy-to-let investment?
+Whether you’re a seasoned investor or looking to get into the market, you’ll know how important different property types are to a portfolio.
+Different property types bring different demographics, which is vital when building yourself a future-proof, diverse portfolio, but what is the best type of property for buy-to-let investment?

-With houses and apartments each coming with their own set of selling points, we’re often asked – what is the best type of property for buy-to-let investments?
-This is especially true when you factor in different locales and how they can change the demand for different property types.
+We’re asked “what is the best type of property for buy-to-let investments” all the time.
+It’s understandable, houses and apartments each come with their own selling points, especially when you factor in different locales and how they change demand for different property types.

-Purchasing a property is a big decision, so it’s understandable that most investors want as much information on the local market as possible.
-Fundamentally, tenant demand is at the heart of any successful property investment and knowing the best type of property for buy-to-let investments is vital for maximising the success of a portfolio.
+Purchasing a property is a huge decision, so most investors want as much information on the local market as possible.
+Tenant demand is the biggest factor for successful property investment, and knowing the best type of property for buy-to-let investments to attract tenants is vital for the success of your portfolio.

 What types of property can you choose from?

 When it comes to investing in buy-to-let property, one of the first decisions you’ll need to make is choosing between houses and apartments.
-This is usually a very personal decision, which often depends on your financial goals and investment strategy – are you looking for short-term returns, or hoping for maximum growth in the long-term?
+Typically, it’s a very personal decision, often depending on your financial goals and investment strategy.
+You need to think about whether you’re looking for short-term returns or hoping for maximum growth in the long term.

-It’s no secret that in comparison to houses, apartments generally offer much higher rental yields – especially those in city centre locations such as Birmingham in the UK.
-According to Joseph Mews research, houses in Birmingham average a rental yield of 4.42%, whereas apartments across the city are reaching almost 7% rental yields.
+It’s no secret that in comparison to houses, apartments generally offer much higher rental yields, but there are outliers to look out for.
+In locations like Birmingham in the UK, our research shows that houses in Birmingham average a rental yield of 7%, whereas apartments across the city are reaching almost 6.7% rental yields, and in the city centre, apartment yields reach 7% and higher.

-If you’re looking to build a substantial pot of funds quickly through buy-to-let property, apartments in high demand areas of the city, including the Jewellery Quarter and the centre, are often the best type of property to rent out in Birmingham, largely due to the city’s popularity amongst ‘Generation Rent’.
+If you’re looking to make money quickly through buy-to-let property, apartments in high-demand areas of the city, including the Jewellery Quarter and the centre, are often the best type of property to rent out in Birmingham, largely due to the city’s popularity amongst ‘Generation Rent’.

-Here you should also consider the demographic of renters you’re targeting.
-If you’re looking to target students, a common option is to opt for larger houses that can be used as a HMO investment, while city-centre apartments are better suited to young professional couples.
+You should also consider the demographic of renters you’re targeting.
+If you’re looking to target students, a common option is to opt for larger houses that can be used as an HMO investment, while city-centre apartments are better suited to young professional couples.

 Related: What Do UK Tenants Really Look For in a Rental Property?